woossi0/suite/docs/usermanual/source/webapps/install.rst

    sudo yum install opengeo-webapp-sdk

-.. todo:: When is it included?

 Application Servers
 ~~~~~~~~~~~~~~~~~~~

-For installation when using OpenGeo Suite for Application Servers, please see the next section.
+For installation when using OpenGeo Suite for Application Servers, please see the section on standalone installation.

 Standalone installation
 -----------------------